Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 In any case, passengers with obesity are entitled to the seat belt, which is a safety item, without any additional charges.
 It is recommended that this item is booked in advance with the airline.

-Air operators must keep publicly available information about the means that can be used at each airport for boarding and disembarking Passengers with Special Assistance Needs who depend on the assistance provided for in ANAC Resolution 280/2013.
-In addition, the air operator must provide the Passenger with Special Assistance Needs with information about the procedures to be adopted at all stages of air transportation.
+Air operators must keep available information about the means that can be used at each airport for boarding and disembarking Passengers with Special Needs who depend on the assistance provided for in ANAC Resolution 280/2013.
+In addition, the air operator must provide the Passenger with Special Needs with information about the procedures to be adopted at all stages of air transportation.

 Can the airline require the Passenger with Special Assistance Needs to present a medical document?

 Yes.
-The airline can require the presentation of a Medical Information Form (MEDIF) or other medical document with information on the health conditions of the Passenger with Special Assistance Needs who:
+The airline can require the presentation of a Medical Information Form (MEDIF) or other medical document with information on the health conditions of the Passenger with Special Needs who:

-- needs to travel on a stretcher or in an incubator;
+• needs to travel on a stretcher or in an incubator;

-- needs to use oxygen or other medical equipment; or
+• needs to use oxygen or other medical equipment; or

-The MEDIF can also be requested by companies in cases where an accompanying person is required, as provided for in art.
+A MEDIF can also be requested by companies in cases where an accompanying person is required, as provided for in art.
 27 of Res.
 280.

 The medical document and the MEDIF must be assessed by the air operator's medical service, which specializes in aviation medicine and must respond within 48 hours.